Court upholds New York City tax on hotel-booking companies

+* The buckle, inc. Reports fourth quarter and fiscal year 2016 net income

-ALBANY, New York A New York City occupancy tax on hotel-booking companies, such as Expedia Inc, was ruled constitutional by New York state's highest court on Thursday, the latest development in a legal battle playing out nationwide.
+ALBANY, N.Y.
+A New York City occupancy tax on hotel-booking companies, such as Expedia Inc, was ruled constitutional by New York state's highest court on Thursday, the latest development in a legal battle playing out nationwide.

 In a 5-2 decision, the New York Court of Appeals upheld the law which imposes a 6 percent occupancy tax on "online travel intermediaries."